Jaiganeshjk12/kasten-prom-agent/README.md

-# Prometheus Agent Helm Chart
+# Prometheus Agent Helm Chart for Veeam Kasten

 This Helm chart deploys a Prometheus Agent for Kasten in your Kubernetes cluster, configured to scrape metrics from Kasten's prometheus instance and remotely write them to a central Prometheus server or compatible remote storage endpoint.